upsetjs/chartjs-chart-venn/README.md

-# Chart.js Venn Diagram Chart
+# Chart.js Venn and Euler Diagram Chart

 [![NPM Package][npm-image]][npm-url] [![Github Actions][github-actions-image]][github-actions-url]

-Chart.js module for charting venn diagrams with oen, two, or three sets.
-Adding new chart type: `venn`.
+Chart.js module for charting venn diagrams with one, two, or three sets.
+Adding new chart type: `venn` and `euler`.

 **Works only with Chart.js >= 3.0.0**